About the Millions

 Nick Ripatrazone | New Jersey

 Nick Ripatrazone is a staff writer for The Millions.
 His books include a collection of stories, Good People, a short novel, We Will Listen For You, and a novella, This Darksome Burn.
-He is also the author of two books of poetry, and a book of literary criticism, The Fine Delight, a critical examination of Catholic literature.
+He is also the author of two books of poetry, and The Fine Delight, a critical examination of Catholic literature.
 His fiction has appeared in Esquire, The Kenyon Review, and Shenandoah, and his essays have appeared in Commonweal and on National Public Radio.
-He lives in New Jersey, where he lives with his wife and twin daughters.
+He lives in New Jersey with his wife and twin daughters.
 His website is www.nickripatrazone.com.

 read Nick | e-mail Nick | follow @nickripatrazone